 My custom cake business, Cake Art Studio, had a fairly large menu of cake flavors.
 One of the most popular was the Luscious Lemon Cake and that cake is now one of the most popular recipes on Baking Sense.
-The base for that wonderful cake is a really great lemon curd recipe.

 Citrus juices make wonderful curd and lemon curd is a pastry kitchen staple, but passion fruit curd is one of my favorites.
 I just adore the floral tropical flavor.

 It’s a bit of work to get the juice from fresh passion fruit, and passion fruit can be a little expensive.
 But if you’re looking to make a tart or cake with an unusual flavor, I think it’s well worth the effort.

 Scroll through the step by step photos to see how to make Passion Fruit Curd (and other fruit curds):